 MSGREFTYPES ISUPPORT token was added to the chathistory spec.

-Modern IRC Client Protocol docs received numerous additions and improvements.
+Modern IRC Client Protocol docs received updates and clarifications related to replies,

 goguma - for mobile Linux and Android

 There is now support for replies via the reply client tag, a gallery view for images and the app scrolls to the unread indicator when a conversation is opened.
 Initial iOS support was added.

 IRCCloud - Connect to any IRC server out there, and even Slack workspaces

 Both the Android and iOS apps received improvements to the file upload dialog and text snippets.